openenergymonitor/EmonTxV3CM/readme.md

     $ avrdude -v -c arduino -p ATMEGA328P -P /dev/ttyAMA0 -b 115200 -U flash:w:output.hex

-If not use a [5v USB to UART cable](https://shop.openenergymonitor.com/programmers) to upload the firmware to emonTx.
+If not, use a [5v USB to UART cable](https://shop.openenergymonitor.com/programmers) to upload the firmware to emonTx.

 Configure EmonHub on the receiving base station to decode the RFM data packet using the decoder below, note data whitening setting or else configure for serial connection